vinay-sd17/ipx-assignment-ui/README.md

-# ipx-assignment-ui

-Inventory management App
+# Inventory management App

 Create Inventory Management Frontend app for a small/medium business.

-Functional overview:
+# Functional overview:
 Add Products to Inventory, Search From Inventory, Search by Product Category, Add Product to Cart

-Additional:
+# Additional:
 User Registration & Securing API end points, Caching layer for an inventory

-Preferrable Tech Stack
+# Preferrable Tech Stack
 Angular, Tailwind CSS

-API Spec:
+# API Spec:
 Make use of: https://dummyjson.com/

-Routes
+API Routes
 All HTTP methods are supported.
 You can use http or https for your requests.

 GET	/products	// get all products